Smart Business Strategies for Tough Times

-Small and mid-sized businesses across the U.S. are feeling the strain of new tariffs on imports from Canada, Mexico, China, and on critical manufacturing components such as steel and aluminum.
-While these tariff policies aim to boost domestic manufacturing and influence international relations, they’re driving up costs for companies that rely on global supply chains.
+Small and mid-sized businesses across the U.S. are feeling the strain of the new tariffs on imports from Canada, Mexico, China, and other countries on critical manufacturing components.
+While these tariff policies aim to boost domestic manufacturing and influence international relations, they are driving up costs for companies that rely on global supply chains.
+Whether you agree or disagree with the imposition of tariffs, this is the reality that each business owner faces today.

 From rising input costs and supply chain disruptions to concerns over retaliatory tariffs, business owners are facing tough decisions—choices that could affect not just their operations, but American jobs and the broader economy.
-Many small businesses may soon be in a bind, depending on imported components while also exporting finished goods, which makes staying competitive internationally even harder.
+Even though they may not have any international customers, many small businesses that depend on imported components may be in a bind to compete with their competition.
+Companies with international customers may have both import and export problems because of reciprocal tariffs.

-As B2B CFO® Partner, I understand the challenges you’re facing with many uncertainties that lie ahead.
+As B2B CFO® Partner, I understand the challenges you are facing with many uncertainties that lie ahead.
 How can you navigate increased costs to run your business and produce your products?
-What if a recession is looming in the next 6 months, what can you use “recession-proof” your business.
+Chances are that a recession is looming in the next 6 months, what can you do to “recession-proof” your business.
 What strategies can your business implement now to help you be prepared, have greater confidence and lead your business with knowledge, rather than fear.

 Navigating Tariff Hikes

-Tariffs can significantly impact product costs and influence where businesses source materials, ultimately affecting the prices both companies and consumers pay daily.
-For instance, when tariffs make raw materials unaffordable and unavailable domestically, businesses may need to find alternative suppliers abroad.
+Tariffs can significantly impact product costs and influence where businesses source materials, affecting the prices both companies and consumers pay daily.
+For instance, when tariffs make raw materials unaffordable and unavailable in one country, businesses may need to find alternative suppliers in other countries.
 This can result in production delays and fewer products reaching customers.
 While the scenario is complex, understanding these dynamics prepares you to manage the ripple effects.
 Though the future may be uncertain, there are proactive steps businesses can take to stay prepared.
-Let’s explore these key strategies:
+Let us explore these key strategies:

 Rising tariffs lead to higher costs for goods, materials, and components.
 Businesses face tough choices: absorb costs and risk smaller profit margins or raise prices and risk customer dissatisfaction.
 To respond effectively, evaluate your cost structure and determine how tariffs will affect pricing across products and services.
 What is your profit margin?
 How much can you raise your price to create a win-win scenario for both you and your customers?
 This will take some time to dive into your cost, pricing, margins and creating various pricing scenario models.
 It is important to be armed with this information now, rather than scrabbling and reactively adjusting your prices.